 On 15th September 1941 the unit name changed to the 1st Parachute Battalion of No1 Parachute Brigade and marked the “end of the beginning” for British Airborne Forces.

-Compiled for ParaData by Harvey Grenville based on the reminiscences of Doug Charlton of J Troop and references from:
+Compiled for ParaData by Harvey Grenville based and references from: